bwagner2-git/bwagner2-git.github.io/lab9.md

 <br>

-In order to translate the plots from the reference of where the turn occured to the reference of the origin, all I had to do was add the x value of the point where it was taken to all of the x values of the points in that rotation and the y value of the point where it was taken to all of the x values of the points in that rotation.
-For example if I was translating the point 3,5 to the origin, I just added 3 to all of the x values and 5 to all of the y values in the cartesian map gerneated at that point.
+In order to translate the plots from the reference of where the turn occured to the reference frame of the origin, all I had to do was add the x value of the point where it was taken to all of the x values of the points in that rotation and the y value of the point where it was taken to all of the y values of the points in that rotation.
+For example if I was translating the scan from point 3,5 to the origin, I just added 3 to all of the x values and 5 to all of the y values in the cartesian map gerneated at that point.
 An example of the code I used to do this for one of the points is below.
 I also negated the theta value because I took the absolute value of it on the robot before passing it over and I was turning clockwise.
 ```
 info=dataFromTurn
 theta=[]